-- Convection works by flowing heated air over and through aromatherapy blends.
-Most modern vaporizers primarily use convection because it heats aromatherapy blends more evenly and efficiently, and temperature control is easier.
+- Convection works by flowing heated air over and through aromatic blends.
+Most modern vaporizers primarily use convection because it heats aromatic blends more evenly and efficiently, and temperature control is easier.

 - Radiation works by transferring heat using energy emitted as electromagnetic waves.
 There are few radiation vaporizers, but some vaporizer designs take advantage of radiated heat as a supplemental source.